alphagov/government-service-design-manual/service-manual/phases/discovery.md

 ## How long does it take and who should be part of it?

 [A small team will be required](/service-manual/the-team), consisting of your stakeholders and any core team members that have been identified, including the [service manager](/service-manual/the-team/service-manager.html).

 The phase should not take longer than 4-8 weeks.
+During the final week you should be setting up the broad scope of a  project and an initial backlog to deliver against.
+This is known as an 'inception'.
 At the end of the phase a decision should be made whether to proceed to the [alpha phase](/service-manual/phases/alpha.html).

 ## What are the outputs?